Halo-Lab/eleventy-shortcode-image/README.md

 - This shortcode is configured to optimize images without its resizing.
 So all assets save its original _width/height_ size.
 - It optimizes and includes SVG into HTML and not _just copy it do build directory_.
 Also shortcode allows to pass your classes to SVG 😱 Yeah, we mean it 😏
+- Allows third-party lazy load plugins integration.
+You will love it! ❤️

 Internally shortcode uses [SVGO](https://github.com/svg/svgo) and [@11ty/eleventy-img](https://github.com/11ty/eleventy-img) packages.
 You can configure them through according options.
 See above about it ☝️ .